kpegods96/Systematic-Review-Course/_book/03-Module-3-Data-Preparation-and-Descriptive-Analysis.md

 **Lecture Practice Assignment:**

-For this practice assignment, download attached document [here](link).
-Then, run the codes in your R studio to demonstrate how to handle missing data using a simulated dataset.
+In this practice assignment, start by clicking on this [**link**](https://kpegods96.github.io/demo/).
+Once there, head over to **Lecture 3.1 Demonstration**, copy the code, and try running it in RStudio as you follow along step by step.

 <br><br>